 - Noradrenergic secrete noradrenaline/norepinephrine (increased heart rate and blood pressure)

 As you can see, neurons are small messengers in the organism, since their main function is to receive and transmit information.
 They receive and deliver it to other neurons as well as to muscles and glands.

-So, now you know that neurons have three main functions: sensory, integrative, and motor.
+Also, neurons have three main functions: sensory, integrative, and motor.
 The sensory function allows us to perceive internal and external changes, such as heat, light, and so on.
 Furthermore, the integrative function processes the information received to give an appropriate response.
 Covering up when we’re cold, for example.